PietPtr/compressor/README.md

 ![Compressor](resources/gui.png)

 # Compressor
 Custom compressor to learn VST3 plugin development.
 Build VST3 plugin with `make build`.
 All other make targets are debug builds.
+The compressor has six parameters:

+* Threshold: Level above which to start compressing.

+* Ratio: Amount of compression

+* Steepness: measure of quickly the compression engages.
+A low steepness means that as the actual audio level approaches the threshold the compressor will gradually already engage.
+A high steepness will bemore like the compressor engaging not at all under the threshold and immediately after it goes overthe threshold.
+It is a measure of how smooth the knee is.

+* Attack: Time in ms until the compressor fully engages.

+* Release: Time in ms until the compressor is fully disengaged.

+* Gain: gain to apply after compression.

 # Plugalyzer
 Requires [Plugalyzer](https://github.com/CrushedPixel/Plugalyzer) for certain make targets used for low level debugging, e.g. `make triangle`, which plots some small amount of samples and other debug values using matplotlib: